View full title

 - Prohibits facial recognition technology use with officer cameras.

-- Bans the storage of biometric data collected through officer cameras.
+- Bans storage of biometric data collected via officer cameras.

-- Applies to both local and state police agencies.
+- Applies to both local and state police departments.

 Latest Legislative Action